jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/5-WireUpTheCamera.md

 1. In Visual Studio, right-click on **HappyXamDevs.Android** > **Set as Startup Project**

-2. (PC) In Visual Studio, select **Debug** > **Start Debugging**
+1. (PC) In Visual Studio, select **Debug** > **Start Debugging**
     - (Mac) In Visual Studio for Mac, select **Run** > **Start Debugging**

-3. On the Android device, if the **LoginPage** complete the login flow

-4. On the Android device, on the **MainPage**, tap the Camera icon
+1. On the Android device, on the **MainPage**, tap the Camera icon

-5. On the Android device, if prompted for permission, tap **Allow**
+1. On the Android device, if prompted for permission, tap **Allow**

-6. On the Android device, ensure the Camera appears
+1. On the Android device, ensure the Camera appears

-7. On the Android device, tap the back button to navigate away from the Camera
+1. On the Android device, tap the back button to navigate away from the Camera

-8. On the Android device, on **MainPage**, tap files icon
+1. On the Android device, on **MainPage**, tap files icon

-9. On the Android device, if prompted for permission, tap **Allow**
+1. On the Android device, if prompted for permission, tap **Allow**

-10. On the Android device, on **MainPage**, ensure the photos library appears
+1. On the Android device, on **MainPage**, ensure the photos library appears

 ### 8b.
 Test Camera & Photo Library Functionality, UWP

 1. In Visual Studio, right-click on **HappyXamDevs.UWP** > **Set as Startup Project**

-2. (PC) In Visual Studio, select **Debug** > **Start Debugging**
+1. (PC) In Visual Studio, select **Debug** > **Start Debugging**
     - (Mac) In Visual Studio for Mac, select **Run** > **Start Debugging**

-3. On the UWP device, if the **LoginPage** complete the login flow

-4. On the UWP device, on the **MainPage**, tap the Camera icon
+1. On the UWP device, on the **MainPage**, tap the Camera icon

-5. On the UWP device, if prompted for permission, tap **Allow**
+1. On the UWP device, if prompted for permission, tap **Allow**

-6. On the UWP device, ensure the Camera appears
+1. On the UWP device, ensure the Camera appears

-7. On the UWP device, tap the back button to navigate away from the Camera
+1. On the UWP device, tap the back button to navigate away from the Camera

-8. On the UWP device, on **MainPage**, tap files icon
+1. On the UWP device, on **MainPage**, tap files icon

-9. On the UWP device, if prompted for permission, tap **Allow**
+1. On the UWP device, if prompted for permission, tap **Allow**

-10. On the UWP device, on **MainPage**, ensure the photos library appears
+1. On the UWP device, on **MainPage**, ensure the photos library appears

 ### 8c.
 Test Camera & Photo Library Functionality, iOS